andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 artificial tribal identity we cling to melts away to reveal that we are simply *humans*.
 A condition that does not know national borders, does not know ethnic divisions, does not know religious rivalries.
-The more we strip away t callhe more we realize how similar we all are.
+The more we strip away the more we realize how similar we all are.

-Carl Sagan, in his iconic *Pale Blue Dot* poetically remarked,
+I couldn't resist the urge to shoehorn a Carl Sagan quote here, in his iconic *Pale Blue Dot* Sagan poetically remarked,

 <div class="quote">
 The Earth is a very small stage in a vast cosmic arena.
 Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.
 Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
 </div>

 Am I saying the world would be a better place if we all walked around stark naked in front of a group of strangers?
 Maybe.
 Maybe not.
-But I'm willing to give it a shot.
+But I'd be willing to give it a shot.